Eastern brown snake: Feeding

 The eastern brown snake appears to hunt by sight more than other snakes, and a foraging snake raises its head like a periscope every so often to survey the landscape for prey.
 It generally finds its prey in their refuges rather than chasing them while they flee.
 The adult is generally diurnal, while juveniles sometimes hunt at night.
 The eastern brown snake rarely eats during winter, and females rarely eat while pregnant with eggs.
 The eastern brown snake has been observed coiling around and constricting prey to immobilise and subdue it, adopting a strategy of envenomating and grappling their prey.
 Herpetologists Richard Shine and Terry Schwaner proposed that it might be resorting to constriction when attacking skinks, as it might facilitate piercing the skink's thick scales with its small fangs.

 The eastern brown snake's diet is made up almost wholly of vertebrates, with mammals predominating—particularly the introduced house mouse.
 Mammals as large as feral rabbits have been eaten.
 Small birds, eggs, and even other snakes are also consumed.
 Snakes in areas of natural vegetation or paddocks for stock eat a higher proportion of reptiles, while those in crop fields eat more mice.
 Small lizards such as skinks are more commonly eaten than frogs, as eastern brown snakes generally forage in areas over 100 m distant from water.
 As snakes grow, they eat proportionately more warm-blooded prey than smaller snakes, which eat more ectothermic animals.
 Other snakes, such as the common death adder (Acanthophis antarcticus), and carpet python (Morelia spilota), have also been eaten.
 Cannibalism has also been recorded in young snakes.
 The bearded dragon is possibly resistant to the effects of the venom.
 Although the eastern brown snake is susceptible to cane toad toxins, young individuals avoid eating them, which suggests they have learned to avoid them.
-Some evidence indicates they are immune to their own venom and that of the mulga snake (Pseudechis australis), a potential predator.
+Some evidence indicates they are immune to their own venom and that of the king brown snake (Pseudechis australis), a potential predator.